 In particular, it is important to use modern image formats like WebP and AVIF that offer much better compression than JPEG and PNG.
 This would greatly improve the speed of the website.

 As part of optimizing images, you should also use responsive images as having large images on mobile will slow it down, affecting your mobile SEO speed.
 Lazy loading is another important feature as it defers some images from loading until your users arrive at that portion.
 This would help improve your First Contentful Paint (FCP) time, a critical website speed SEO Core Web Vitals metric.

 Having amazing animations to help users visualize your products is excellent, but it is not exactly valuable if they are constantly buffering.
 Similar to images, videos take up a significant portion of your page's weight.
 Video transcoding and adaptive streaming processes can help you to solve this to deliver optimized videos to your users, speeding up your page speed and, in turn, SEO.

 Implement a CDN

 Content Delivery Networks (CDNs) are another easy win.
-It helps to detect where your user is geographically located and serve up your site's cached resources from a server closer to them, improving page speed.
+It helps to detect where your user is geographically located (especially for global websites) and serve up your site's cached resources from a server closer to them, improving page speed.
 Without a CDN, a user who is surfing your website hosted in the United States from Australia will experience longer load times than someone who is surfing it from within the US.
 Again, this means SEO page speed is affected.

 Ultimately, since page speed is a ranking factor , websites should aim for better and faster sites.
 Not only do faster speeds help Google bots crawl your website easily for SEO purposes, it also helps in numerous business aspects such as lowering bounce rates, increasing conversion and improving a user's experience and impression of your business.